-To compare it with (\ref{increment-DNS}) , one has to note that the increment derivatives in (\ref{increment-DNS}) are taken at constant Prandtl numbers, while in (\ref{something}) they are taken at constant Reynolds numbers.
+To compare this with Eq. (\ref{increment-DNS}) , we note that the increment derivatives in (\ref{increment-DNS}) are taken at constant Prandtl numbers, while in Eq. (\ref{something}), they are taken at constant Reynolds numbers.
 These two derivatives are related by